Michael P. Kearns: Erie County Clerk

 Kearns announced his candidacy for Erie County Clerk in mid-2017 against Democratic candidate and former WBEN host Steve Cichon.
 The position had been vacant since January 2017, when then-Clerk Chris Jacobs resigned the post after being elected the New York State Senate.
 Kearns ran for County Clerk on the Republican, Conservative, Independence, and Reform Party lines, was elected County Clerk in November 2017, and was sworn in on December 5, 2017.

+Since becoming Erie County Clerk, Kearns has refurbrished/relocated local DMV locations with better technology implementation, new chairs, and more spacious interiors.
+Additionally three days a week there are mobile DMV services which reach additional areas.

+Kearns has continued his fight against "Zombie Houses" as the Clerk and expanded this to "Tax Zombies," or houses with a large amount unpaid taxes.
+To this he has pushed for legislation to reduce Erie County's Tax Delinquency penalty of 18% to 12%.

-After becoming Erie County Clerk, Kearns urged the State of New York to delay the January 31 recertification deadline for pistol permit holders who obtained their permits before January 2013, arguing that a delay would allow state and county governments to work out kinks in the process.
+Kearns urged the State of New York to delay the January 31 recertification deadline for pistol permit holders who obtained their permits before January 2013, arguing that a delay would allow state and county governments to work out kinks in the process.
 Kearns explained, "'We should not be making law-abiding citizens into criminals based on them not re-certifying.'"

 Kearns won re-election to the position of Erie County Clerk in 2018 and 2022.